perrywoodin/darkcoin-startmany-guide/README.md

 ## Create New Wallet
 Close your QT wallet.

-Moving your existint wallet.dat (and darkcoin.conf if you have one) into a backup directory.
+Move your existing wallet.dat (and darkcoin.conf if you have one) into a backup directory.

 Restart the QT wallet.
 Doing so will create a new wallet.dat.